rossigee/provider-libvirt/README.md

 up ctp provider install nourspeed/provider-libvirt:v0.1.0
 ```

+### Multi-Instance Support

+This provider supports managing multiple libvirt instances from a single Kubernetes cluster.
+See the [multi-instance examples](examples/multi-instance/) for configuration details.

+### Validation Webhooks

+Optional validation webhooks prevent cross-instance reference errors.
+See the [validation documentation](docs/validation.md) for setup instructions.

 Alternatively, you can use declarative installation:
 ```
 cat <<EOF | kubectl apply -f -